 Whether you’re plant-based, vegetarian, flexitarian, an athlete or someone simply looking to incorporate more plant-based protein into your diet, it can be quite overwhelming with all the information on the market.
 Especially in this day in age, we are always on the go with a million and one things on our to do list.
 To help you out we have summarised a few of our top tips for sneaking a little bit of extra protein into your diet, without you even having to think twice about it.
 We’ve even included our current favourite, go to, plant protein packed recipe!
 Let’s get into it.

-Our salted natural crunchy peanut butter contains just two ingredients: roasted peanuts and a pinch of natural salt.
+Our Salted Natural Peanut Butter contains just two ingredients: roasted peanuts and a pinch of natural salt.
 Containing 4.7g of healthy fats, and 2.5g of plant protein per serve!
 But let’s be honest… We never really have one serve.
 Super convenient, packed in a little glass jar we love to pair yours with a slice of wholemeal toast, rice cakes, vegetable sticks or by the spoon if we’re tight on time!
 Or add a generous dollop on top of our morning oats, smoothie or yoghurt bowls.
-Also delicious blended in smoothies or savoury dishes as a sauce!
-So really, the perfect solution.
-Especially if you are always on the go, training or short on time.
+Also, delicious blended in smoothies or used in savoury dishes as a sauce!
+It's the perfect solution, especially if you are always on the go, training or short on time.
 Keep a jar handy in the office, at home and wherever else you find yourself spending most of your time!

 Bread especially has often got a bad wrap in the industry or known to be just ‘carbohydrates’.
 Certain whole grains are actually packed with nutrients.
 For example, one slice of ezekiel whole grain bread contains 5 grams of protein!
 It is true that one slice of bread does not contain as much protein as peanut butter let’s say, however if you pair them together, it truly is a match made in heaven!
 Other great whole grain options are oats, which are great breakfast options on the go - add a serve of plant-based protein, fruit and top it all off with some peanut butter and you’ve got yourself a protein packed powerhouse breakfast to start your day!